dutu/poloniex-api-node/README.md

 #### toggleAutoRenew(orderNumber [, callback])

-## Websocket API
+## Websocket API v1

 ### Methods

 #### openWebSocket([options])

 Opens WebSocket connection to Poloniex server.
-If WebSocket connection is already open and `openWebSocket` is called again, the existing connection is closed and a new one is opened (this is equivalent to a full reset of the WebSocket connection.
+If WebSocket connection is already open and `openWebSocket` is called again, the existing connection is closed and a new one is opened (equivalent to a full reset of the WebSocket connection).

-Event `'open'` is emitted when connection is open.
+Event `'open'` is emitted when connection opens.

 Example:
 ```js